lzxsz/UserSortDemo/README.md

 # UserSortDemo
 This is a Microsoft Visual Studio 2017 C++ Project.

+Function：

+1.Sort user list by datetime.

+2.Sort user list by user name.

 # Result:
 Before sorting: